-If you have diabetes, talk to your doctor about the best way to get your blood sugar under control before surgery.
-Uncontrolled diabetes can slow the healing of your surgical wound, and put you at an increased risk for infections, and kidney or heart problems.
+If you have diabetes, talk to your provider about the best way to get your blood sugars under control before surgery.
+Uncontrolled diabetes can slow the healing of your surgical wound, and put you at an increased risk for infection, kidney and heart problems.